openHABian - Hassle-free openHAB Setup

 You need to prepare your local network so you eventually need to configure your Internet router before an openHABian installation.
 For image based installations, openHABian re-uses the TCP/IP networking setup Raspberry Pi OS is coming with.
-The non-image (script-only) version of openHABian does not change anything about your existing OS' networking setup so you have to take care of that and prepare it yourself.
+The non-image (script-only) version of openHABian does not change anything about your existing OS' networking setup so you have to take care of that yourself before installing.

 A working DHCP server is a mandatory prerequisite to openHABian's networking setup.

 We recommend you configure your DHCP server to always assign the same IP based based on your RPi's MAC address.

 That'll effectively get you a fixed IP address.